 GraphSim TK provides five different fingerprint types to perform 2D molecular similarity measurements:

-A path fingerprint is generated by exhaustively enumerating all linear fragments of a molecular graph up to a given size and the hashing these fragments into a fixed-length bivector.
+A path fingerprint is generated by exhaustively enumerating all linear fragments of a molecular graph up to a given size and hashing these fragments into a fixed-length bivector.

 The tree fingerprint provides a novel approach that encodes molecular motifs that can not be captured by the Path or the Circular methods.
 This involves exhaustively enumerating all unique trees of a molecular graph.